mikyrenato/2nd--Project-Rock-Paper-Scissors/README.md

 ### About the Game Features

 The game features a choices bar with 3 options to select.
 Rock (Fist emoji 🤜), Paper (Open hand emoji ✋) and Scissors (Peace sign emoji ✌️).
-When ever you click a choice, it will appear on both top and button followed bt the computer's random choice.
+Whenever you click a choice, it will appear on both top and button followed by the computer's random choice.

 ![Choices](/assets/images/game3.PNG)

-On the botton, not only that it will show last choice, but it will also keep track of previous choices.
+On the bottom, not only that it will show last choice, but it will also keep track of previous choices.

 ![Choices](/assets/images/game4.PNG)

-After either the user or the computer gets to 10 wins there will be an alert message poping up saying who the winner is.
+After either the user or the computer gets to 10 wins there will be an alert message popping up saying who the winner is.

 ![Choices](/assets/images/alert.PNG)